 Developing how we offer overnight support for children with disabilities

 We want to make sure that we provide overnight support in the way that best meets the needs and wishes of families, children and young people.
-Currently this is mostly provided outside the child’s family home in residential services or with Link foster carers.

-- Trust, reliability, quality of support and paying attention to what’s really important to the child is key whatever type of overnight support it is
+- Trust, reliability, quality of support and paying attention to what’s really important to the child, is key whatever type of overnight support it is

 - There needs to be a range of support to meet different needs – support in own home, support in a carers home, residential, support to meet complex medical and health needs